BART-BlockchainChaos/Enhancement-for-ibot/README.md

 # Enhancement for ibot
 Enhancement for i***bot

-A small program (Windows Only) that changes the appearance of IchiBot and adds a few things:
+A small program ( Windows Only, for now ) that changes the appearance of IchiBot and adds a few things:

 - Autocomplete
 - Preview of the current coin